 War, furthermore, was made up of three elements: the government, the army and the people.
 War, according to Clausewitz, was a political instrument at the disposal of governments.
 The army could be used for the protection of the interests of government and people.
 This idea of warfare is also called trinitarian because it consists of three essential elements.
 First, the government has ultimate authority over military force.
-Second, military power is used and exercised by an army, which again is under control of the government uses the army with the aid of the people; people fight in the army's ranks on behalf of the state.
+Second, military power is used and exercised by an army, which again is under control of the government.
+In this way military force is an instrument of politics.
+Third, the government uses the army with the aid of the people; people fight in the army's ranks on behalf of the state.
 This trinity forms the essence of war, according to Clausewitz.